mozilla/addon-sdk/doc/dev-guide-source/addon-development/package-spec.md

 * `preferences` - a JSON object whose keys are preference names, where each key is has a JSON object that has the following optional keys `type`, `value`, `title`, and `description`.
-This JSON object will be used to automatically create a `options.xul` file for inline options, and a `defaults/preferences/prefs.js` file for default preference values.
+This JSON object will be used to automatically create a `options.xul` file for [inline options](https://developer.mozilla.org/en/Extensions/Inline_Options), and a `defaults/preferences/prefs.js` file for default preference values.
+  For more information see the documentation of [simple-prefs](packages/addon-kit/docs/simple-prefs.html).

 * `license` - the name of the license as a String, with an optional URL in parentheses.